treeverse/lakeFS/docs/integrations/kakfa.md

 # Using lakeFS with Kafka

 {: .no_toc }
-[Apache Kafka](https://kafka.apache.org/) provides a unified, high-throughput, low-latency platform for handling real-time data feeds.
+[Apache Kafka](https://kafka.apache.org/){: .button-clickable} provides a unified, high-throughput, low-latency platform for handling real-time data feeds.

 Different distributions of Kafka have different methods for exporting data to s3, called Kafka Sink Connectors.

-Most commonly used for S3 is [Confluent's S3 Sink Connector](https://docs.confluent.io/current/connect/kafka-connect-s3/index.html).
+Most commonly used for S3 is [Confluent's S3 Sink Connector](https://docs.confluent.io/current/connect/kafka-connect-s3/index.html){: .button-clickable}.

 Add the following to `connector.properties` file for lakeFS support: